Deduktiva/magnolia-python/Python/Doc/library/difflib.rst

    the purpose of sequence matching.
 This heuristic can be turned off by setting the ``autojunk`` argument to ``False`` when creating the :class:`SequenceMatcher`.

-   .. versionadded:: 2.7.1
+   .. versionchanged:: 3.2
-      The *autojunk* parameter.
+      Added the *autojunk* parameter.

 .. class:: Differ